100 Notable alumni of

 -

-Chad Ochocinco Johnson, known from 2008 to 2012 as Chad Ochocinco, is an American former professional football wide receiver who played in the National Football League (NFL) for 11 seasons.
+Chad Ochocinco Johnson, known from 2008 to 2012 as Chad Ochocinco, is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL).
 He played college football for the Santa Monica Corsairs and the Oregon State Beavers, and played for the Cincinnati Bengals and the New England Patriots during his tenure playing in the NFL.
 He was selected by the Bengals in the second round of the 2001 NFL draft, and played for them for 10 seasons.
-Ochocinco, which means "eight five" in Spanish, was also his number.
+"Ochocinco", which means "eight five" in Spanish, derives from his number, eighty-five.
 In 2011, Johnson was traded to the Patriots, for whom he played in Super Bowl XLVI.

 -